 And as harsh as it sounds, it would be extremely selfish of you to dismiss the impact your decision will have on your family.

-Owning A Franchise
+On Owning A Franchise

-- You have to do good research
+- You must do good research

-Schedule a formal meeting with your immediate family members.
+Before you get too far down the franchise buying road, I want you to schedule a formal meeting with your immediate family members.

 The Part of Owning A Franchise No One Talks About

 I get it; scheduling a sit-down with your family on a subject that may not excite them isn’t on the top of your list of things to do.
 Especially since you’re going to be talking about one thing no one else usually bothers to share about franchise ownership.
-But you need to do it.
-(Sooner rather than later)
+But you need to do it (sooner rather than later).

-You need to put it out there.
-You need to share your story.
+That means you need to share your story.
 Tell them why you want to do this.
 Tell them why you want to do it now.
 Tell them about the risks involved.
 Then be quiet.
 Just listen.